-Unlike some boroughs, Hummelstown isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hummelstown are a mix of both white- and blue-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Hummelstown is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hummelstown is a borough of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Hummelstown who work in office and administrative support (14.49%), management occupations (11.04%), and teaching (7.95%).
+There are especially a lot of people living in Hummelstown who work in office and administrative support (13.96%), sales jobs (9.88%), and management occupations (9.10%).

 Also of interest is that Hummelstown has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Hummelstown home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hummelstown residents report their race to be White, followed by Native American.
-Important ancestries of people in Hummelstown include Irish, Italian, English, and Dutch.
+The greatest number of Hummelstown residents report their race to be White, followed by Asian.
+Important ancestries of people in Hummelstown include Irish, Italian, English, and Polish.